 Thirdly, the remaining 19% distributions were in-text citations (Please see the picture above - the one in the small blue box is a sample) and reference citation (Please see photo below) that followed the APA 7th edition format.

 In conclusion, whether we are teachers or students, speed and advancement of technology should never compromise our humility and receptiveness.
 These are two of the important values we should bring with us to foster quality education.
-Thereby, I still attend trainings even though I am well accustomed to the Turnitin features.
+Ergo, I still attend trainings even though I am well accustomed to the Turnitin features.